 If you scored mostly D’s on your responses then it means you have an Uninvolved Style of Parenting.
 This style of parenting is characterized by an indifferent and detached attitude.
 Usually the adults with this style of parenting, tend to be more involved in their own life experiences and events.
 They usually struggle with attending to other people’s emotional needs.
 They find emotions complex to comprehend and understand.
 Children of such parents feel their choices have no impact.
 The relationship between the child and parent can be described as rejective or neglectful.
 The effect on the child is that he or she grows up to be rude, unpredictable, anxious and clingy.

-Definitely parenting styles our linked to our personality traits.
+Definitely, our parenting styles are linked to our personality traits.
 And these traits have been almost made permanent due to our past and present.
-But once we are aware of our strengths and weaknesses, we can use them to our advantage, and maybe mould some of these traits.
-So honestly answer this quiz to know your parenting style, and reflect on it.
-Do you want to tweak it?
-Then wait for our next blog on where we talk about how to be emotionally tuned into your children and creating an everlasting bond.
+But once we are aware of our strengths and weaknesses, we can use them to our advantage, and maybe mold some of these traits for the better.
+So with the answers to this quiz to know your parenting style, take time to reflect.
+Do you want to tweak it your style?
+What small changes could you make?